Imperial Meeting: Schools Imperial

-The Schools Imperial (or Schools Meeting) is contested during Week 1 by school-based Combined Cadet Forces, using the L81 Cadet Target Rifle (not the SA80-derived L98 Cadet Rifle).
-It culminates in the Ashburton Shield Match.
+The Schools Imperial (or Schools Meeting) was contested during Week 1 by school-based Combined Cadet Forces, using the L81 Cadet Target Rifle (not the SA80-derived L98 Cadet Rifle).
+It culminated in the Ashburton Shield Match.

+With the decommissioning of the L81A2 Cadet Target Rifle (CTR), effective 1 January 2026, and removal of fullbore shooting as a recognised cadet activity the Inter Services Cadet Rifle Meeting (ISCRM) and the Combined Cadet Forces (CCF) Schools’ Meeting ceased.

 Target Rifle Imperial

 The discipline of target rifle attracts the largest entry of the meeting.
 The Target Rifle Imperial runs for nine days through Middle Weekend and Week 2, and is attended by international teams from around the world, with a particular emphasis on Commonwealth nations.